jordanthomas/design-system/CONTRIBUTING.md

 ## Testing

-### Javascript Testing
+### Javascript testing

-You can run the Jest tests via `yarn test`.
+You can run the [Jest](https://jestjs.io/) tests via `yarn test`.
 These tests will run automatically on file changes when using `yarn dev` or when using `yarn test:watch`.

-### Visual Regression Testing
+### Visual regression testing

 Our visual regression test suite uses a few different tools, mainly: [Loki](https://loki.js.org/), [RegViz](https://github.com/reg-viz/reg-cli/), and [Storybook](https://storybook.js.org/).
-Loki will take screenshots of each Storybook story in our documentation.
-While Loki can handle testing (diffing) images we use RegCLI instead.
-This allows us to generate reports as well as have tighter controls over how we diff images and how the diff'd image appears.
+Loki will take screenshots of each Storybook stories.
+While Loki can handle testing (diffing) images we use RegCLI instead; this allows us to generate reports as well as have tighter controls over how we diff images and how the diff'd image are generated.

 The visual regression testing process operates something like the following: